 Outside of the clinic, Dr. Hartwig enjoys traveling, sports, and spending time with his wife, daughters, and their three-legged dog, Ashland.
 He also enjoys tending to his saltwater reef aquarium residing in the lobby of DLVC.

-Graduate of Washington State University College of Veterinary Medicine
+Graduate of University of Tennessee College of Veterinary Medicine

 Dr. Maura G. O’Brien, DVM, DACVS

 Graduate of the University of Florida.
 Diplomate of the American College of Veterinary Surgeons

 Dr. O’Brien graduated from the University of Florida in 1987.
 After completing a three-year residency in small animal surgery at Tufts University School of Veterinary Medicine and Angell Memorial Hospital in Massachusetts, Dr. O’Brien was accepted as a Fellow in Surgical Oncology at Colorado State University of Veterinary Medicine in 1993.

 Dr. O’Brien has extensive small animal surgical experience.
 She spent eight years in Southern California, two years in Wisconsin, and then moved to Colorado and Wyoming, where she opened a mobile veterinary surgery practice known as Orchard Road Veterinary Surgery, Inc.

 In 2006, Dr. O’Brien relocated her mobile surgery practice to Madison, WI.
 Over the past several years in Wisconsin the practice has grown and currently offers its surgical service to more than 50 veterinary hospitals in south central Wisconsin.

 As a board certified traveling surgeon, Dr. O’Brien has been performing a variety of advanced orthopedic, neurological, and soft tissue surgery here at the clinic on an ‘on-call’ basis for several years.